Brittdrog/Drogemoller_lab_website/content/authors/bdrogemoller/_index.md

 #- Alumni
 ---

 Dr. Britt Drögemöller is an Assistant Professor in the Department of Biochemistry & Medical Genetics at the University of Manitoba.
-Dr. Drögemöller holds a Canada Research Chair in Pharmacogenomics and Precision Medicine and is appointed as a Research Scientist at The Children’s Hospital Foundation of Manitoba and an Adjunct Scientist in the Research Institute in Oncology and Hematology.
+Dr. Drögemöller holds a Canada Research Chair in Pharmacogenomics and Precision Medicine and is appointed as a Research Scientist at The Children’s Hospital Foundation of Manitoba (CHRIM) and at the CancerCare Manitoba Research Institute.

-Dr. Drögemöller received her PhD from Stellenbosch University in South Africa in 2013.
-She continued her training in pharmacogenomics and precision medicine at the University of British Columbia, where she completed a postdoctoral fellowship at the Canadian Pharmacogenomics Network for Drug Safety.